 In the U.S., the Company offers variable annuities with GMDB through Great-West Financial.
-Most are a return of premium on death with the guarantee expiring at age 70.
+For the standalone GMDB business, most are a return of premium on death with the guarantee expiring at age 70.
+Great-West Financial in the U.S. also offers a GMWB product with an optional GMDB feature that does not expire with age.